xPoke-glitch/Melee-RPG-Project/README.md

 # Melee RPG Project
-Test project for a melee combat system in  RPG game
+Test project for a melee combat system in a RPG game